rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 #### RootTopic, Again

 Let's get down to business.
 We need to update RootTopic so that it does a few things, but in a topic-fashion:
-1. StartTopic - Greets the user when they join the conversation, and tell them what the bot can do.
+1. StartTopic - Greets the user when they join the conversation, and tells them what the bot can do.
 Once we've greeted them, continue the conversation.

 Make sure you understand the code, then replace the `StartTopic` method in "RootTopic.cs" with the following:
 ```csharp